Automatic design of Hamiltonians: Introduction

+Finding parent Hamiltonians based on the "covariance" matrix construction~\cite{ClarkMethod2018,XiaoLiangMethod2016,ThomaleMethod2018,PRL2019LearnLocHfromLocalMeas} is appealing as the least computationally demanding method.
+The main problem of this approach is stated in Ref.~\cite{ThomaleMethod2018}: "An obvious drawback is that the method guarantees that $\ket{\psi_0}$ is an exact or approximate eigenstate of $H$, but not that it is the ground state".
+Ref.~\cite{ThomaleMethod2018} further provides an example where the "covariance" matrix-based method finds a symmetry operator and not a Hamiltonian.
+In contrast, the method described in this work avoids both problems by design.
+When applied to find a parent Hamiltonian it ensures that the given reference state is approximated by the ground state of the Hamiltonian found.

+Our method does not rely on building a "covariance" matrix or its analogues which allows us to generalise the way the Hamiltonian is parametrised.
+In fact, we only assume that the map from the space of real variational parameters into the space of Hermitian operators is continuous but do not require that the variational parameters are the basis expansion coefficients.
+This greatly broadens the range of possible applications of the method beyond finding parent Hamiltonians with one of such applications discussed in Sec.~\ref{sec:wk}.

+In the context of searching for parent Hamiltonians the idea of using numerical optimisation of the basis expansion coefficients in cases when the "covariance" matrix approach doesn't yield an exact parent hamiltonian has been expressed in Ref.~\cite{ThomaleMethod2018}.
+The authors report however that the parameter updates, they used (based on the linear Newton scheme) did not yield a stable or robust method.
+In this work, we point out that the robustness of the optimisation is directly linked to how well-behaved the optimisation landscape is, the property that can be controlled by the loss function composition.
+The loss function combining multiple terms allows us to successfully apply optimisation for finding parent Hamiltonians.
+For the reference states we consider we are able to reproduce (see Sec.~\ref{sec:MRPf} and~\ref{sec:RR}) the exact and approximate generating Hamiltonians known in literature from analytical studies or manual parameter swipes.

+In the context of another application, the optimal experiment design, we further illustrate the importance of an organised update strategy.
+In particular, we show how even the non-linear gradient descent requires unpractical number of steps for convergence compared to the non-linear conjugate gradient descent (used in this work) even in a simple two-dimensional landscape considered in Sec.~\ref{sec:wk}.
+It is conceivable that the linear Newton scheme considered in Ref.~\cite{ThomaleMethod2018} would land in an irrelevant local minimum of a rough landscape generated by a single-target loss function when not accompanied by restarts or any other strategy for exploring nearby valleys.

-Our approach is new in that it seeks to optimize a weighted combination of several terms as opposed to using only one of them.
-Additional terms in the loss function allow us to look for the Hamiltonian that is not only in the same phase of matter as the reference state but also has other favourable properties such as energy gap or entanglement entropy.
+For the task of parent Hamiltonian finding our approach is new in that it seeks to optimize a weighted combination of several measures as opposed to using only one of them and relaxes some physical assumptions such as emergent Lorentz invariance.
+Additional terms allow us to refine the search and look for the Hamiltonian that is not only in the same phase of matter as the reference state but also has other favourable properties such as energy gap or entanglement entropy.
 We can work with any continuous parametrisation and find a solution even when the set of available Hamiltonian terms is limited.

-The freedom to combine several terms in the loss function provides for essentially infinite number of possible applications.
-One of them, discussed in Section~\ref{sec:wk} will help design quantum experiments profiting the most of the available numerical simulations and realistic Hamiltonian models.
-This way of experiment/Hamiltonian design has not been discussed in literature to our knowledge.